 I wasn’t going to do one of these things, partly because I don’t want to seem like I’m all “MY LIFE IS AWESOME LOOK AT ALL THE COOL SHIZ I DID THIS YEAR” and partly because I don’t actually remember a lot of it.
 Just call me Dory, okay?

-But anyway, I saw how Amy Evans did hers, splitting it into months and kind of liked the idea so here we are!
+But anyway, I saw how a few other bloggers did theirs, splitting it into months and kind of liked the idea so here we are!

 This was such an uneventful month that to be honest I can’t remember a thing.
 The chances are I went to the cinema a few times, ate way too much Indian food and maybe bought a few books.
 According to my WordPress archives I published this post about that time I went to Angel Falls, which I’ll be the first to admit is incredibly random as it would have been 2 and a half years after I actually went there.
 Oh, my sister also smashed her iPhone screen on her birthday, a mere 4 weeks after getting it for Christmas.